The Flexibility Trap: Rethinking the Value of Arbitrary Order in Diffusion Language Models: ``Just GRPO'' for dLLMs

 where $\rho_{i,k} = \frac{\pi_\theta^{\text{AR}}(o_{i,k} \mid o_{i,<k}, q)}{\pi_{\theta_{\text{old}}}^{\text{AR}}(o_{i,k} \mid o_{i,<k}, q)}$ is the probability ratio between the current and old policies and $\hat{A}_{i,k}$ denotes the group-standardized advantage.

-\paragraph{Remarks.} One might worry whether training in AR mode turns the diffusion language model into a standard autoregressive model.
+\paragraph{Remarks.} One might worry whether training in AR mode fundamentally turns the diffusion model into a standard autoregressive model.
 This is not the case.
-The AR constraint is applied \emph{only during training} to correctly assign credit.
-It refines the model's joint distribution without altering the underlying architecture.
-At inference time, the model retains its conditional independence properties, still allowing us to employ parallel samplers~\cite{ben2025accelerated} to accelerate decoding.
-JustGRPO thus benefits from reasoning exploration of AR order while preserving the inference speed of dLLMs (see Section~\ref{subsec:parallel_decoding}).
+The AR constraint is applied \emph{exclusively during RL training} for more effective exploration and credit assignment.
+Crucially, this refines the model distribution without imposing structural constraints, \eg, causal masking, that could alter the underlying structure or compromise the parallel sampling native to dLLMs.
+Empirically, the model remains compatible with parallel samplers~\cite{ben2025accelerated} to accelerate decoding at inference.
+JustGRPO thus benefits from AR-based reasoning exploration while preserving the parallel capability of dLLMs (see Section~\ref{subsec:parallel_decoding}).